Patrick Cheves: Background

-In 1842 he move on to the lead mining district flourishing at and around Mineral Point, Wisconsin.
+In 1842 he moved on to the lead mining district flourishing at and around Mineral Point, Wisconsin.
 There he worked in a brewery during the winters, while in the summers he worked washing copper ore.
 While working in the mining country, he became involved in the spontaneous defense of two British-born abolitionist speakers from a rowdy crowd, and developed a lifelong antipathy to slavery.
 The winter of 1844-45 he worked in a sawmill near Racine.
 In the spring of 1845 he purchased eighty acres of land in what was then the Town of Yorkville, where he took up the profession of farming.
 In June 1845, he married Elizabeth Smith of Pike Grove in Kenosha County, like himself a native of Scotland (born February 10, 1822).
 They eventually had six children, two of whom died in infancy.

 Public office and private business

 In 1847 the town Yorkville was divided, and the Town of Norway (named after the homeland of many of its settlers) was split off from it.
 The new town had only nine legal voters, none of whom had previously held public office, and Cheves found himself elected town clerk, an office he held for three years.
 He was subsequently elected to the town board, holding office for three years, and chairman of the town board, thus ex officio a member of the county Board of Supervisors.

 Cheves had been known as a Free Soiler, and was elected to the legislature in the fall of 1855, from Racine County's 4th Assembly district, as a Republican Party succeeding fellow Republican Ebenezer Adams.
 He served one term, and was succeeded the following year by James Catton, another Republican.
 In the autumn of 1856 he was elected by the new party as clerk of the board of supervisors of Racine County, a position he held for two years.
 In the autumn of 1856 his barn, which contained all his crops and farming implements, burnt down with all its contents.
 During his term of office he speculated in personal loans, often to his profit; but also sustained reverses in that business, and in several years of expensive and vexatious litigation.

 In 1863 he was once again elected clerk of the board, a position which he held for four years more.
 He then purchased a soap and candle factory in Racine, which he conducted successfully for several years, as well as engaging in other branches of business (and continued to operate his rebuilt farm).

 In 1869, he was the Republican candidate for Racine County Judge, but was defeated by an independent, Elbert O. Hand (who also received the Democratic endorsement) by 886 votes.